Last Updated on September 30, 2022 by Andrew Pirie

 But all that changed when this 14-year-old Freshman in his first meet beat his upper-class man right then and there, which made me realize I could be good at this.

-I also was involved with my favorite sport, Football.
-I was captain of our team and still have the best record in school history, 9-1.
+I was captain of our school’s Football team and still have the best record in school history, 9-1.

 I want to acknowledge my Idol, Mentor Ron McKee.
 Back then, this man amazed me with his technique.